JacobKohav/Flock/README.md

 Illustration of swarm intelligence through a flocking example utilizing coherent emergent behavior (focking) of a swarm, when each agent is

-    1. attracted to other agents
+    1. Attracted to other agents
     2. Repulsed when too close to other agents
     3. Performing velocity alignment with other agents